kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 A subscriber can choose the Group Order based on the desired user experience:

-- `SUBSCRIBE group_order=DESC`: Transmits new Groups first to allow skipping, intended for low-latency live streams.
+- `SUBSCRIBE order=DESC`: Transmits new Groups first to allow skipping, intended for low-latency live streams.
-- `SUBSCRIBE group_order=ASC`: Transmits old Groups first to avoid skipping, intended for VOD and reliable live streams.
+- `SUBSCRIBE order=ASC`: Transmits old Groups first to avoid skipping, intended for VOD and reliable live streams.

 A publisher or subscriber can skip the remainder of a Group by resetting a Group Stream or by issuing a SUBSCRIBE_UPDATE.
 This truncates the Group and a subscriber can issue a FETCH if it wants to resume at a byte offset.